ulfschneider/ulfschneider.github.io/_posts/articles/2012-07-10-five-dysfunctions.md

 ## References

 [Lencioni 2002]
-: Patrick Lencioni, "The Five Dysfunctions of a Team", Jossey-Bass 2002
+: Patrick Lencioni, "The Five Dysfunctions of a Team," Jossey-Bass 2002

 [Lencioni 2005]
-: Patrick Lencioni, "Overcoming the Five Dysfunctions of a Team: A Field Guide for Leaders, Managers, and Facilitators", Jossey-Bass 2005
+: Patrick Lencioni, "Overcoming the Five Dysfunctions of a Team: A Field Guide for Leaders, Managers, and Facilitators," Jossey-Bass 2005